DavidMudiwa/Data-Analytics-Projects/Used Car Market Analysis/Dataset/readme.md

 6. 'transmission': The type of gearbox of the car, automatic and manual
 7. 'vin': Vehicle identification number
 8. 'state': The geographic location where the car was bought
-9. 'condition':
+9. 'condition': The state of the vehicle measured on a scale of 1 up to 5
-10. 'odometer':
+10. 'odometer': Value of distance travelled by the car
 11. 'color': The exterior colour of the vehicle
+12. 'seller': Name of the dealership selling the car
-12. 'exterior': The interior colour of the vehicle
+13. 'exterior': The interior colour of the vehicle
-13.
+14. 'mmr': Estimated market value of the car provided by Manheim Markert Report
+15. 'sellingprice': Price at which the dealer is selling the car
+16. 'saledate': Date on which the car was sold